Corrections to reaction-diffusion dynamics above the upper critical dimension: Doi-Peliti path integral

-with source fields $j$ and $\bar{j}$.
-Feynman rules for this theory are as follows (adhering to the convention of Ref.~\cite{taeuber14}, which avoids symmetry factors in the action): Imaginary time runs from the right to the left in a Feynman diagram.
-Continuous lines represent single-particle propagators, which carry a momentum label ${\bf q}$ and contribute a factor $G_0(t, {\bf q}) = \Theta(t) e^{-Dq^2t}$, and double lines the non-dynamical field $d$, which contributes $-\delta(t)/g$.
+that contains source fields $j$ and $\bar{j}$.
+Feynman rules for this theory are as follows (adhering to the convention of Ref.~\cite{taeuber14}, which avoids symmetry factors in the action): imaginary time runs from the right to the left in a Feynman diagram.
+Continuous lines represent single-particle propagators, which carry a momentum label ${\bf q}$ and contribute a factor $G_0(t, {\bf q}) = \Theta(t) e^{-Dq^2t}$, and double lines the nondynamical field $d$, which contributes $-\delta(t)/g$.
 Feynman rules are shown in Fig.~\ref{fig:2}, where we state the Laplace transform of propagators and vertices defined as $f(s) = \int_0^\infty dt \, e^{-st} f(t)$, which depends on a frequency variable $s$, with the inverse Laplace transform $f(t) = \int_{\rm BW} \frac{ds}{2\pi i} \, e^{st} f(s)$, where ${\rm BW}$ is the Bromwich contour.
-There is only one vertex that describes the fusion of $k$ particles to a $k$-particle line, but several that describe the splitting of the line into \mbox{$l = 1,\ldots,k-1$} particles, with corresponding Feynman rule $- g \binom{k}{l}$.
+Due to the Doi shift, there is only one vertex that describes the fusion of $k$ bosons to a $k$-boson line, but several that describe the splitting of the line into \mbox{$l = 1,\ldots,k-1$} particles, with corresponding Feynman rule $- g \binom{k}{l}$.
+Note that this does not imply that less than $k$ reactant particles annihilate.
 Diagrams carry a combinatorial factor that accounts for the multiplicity of vertices and different ways of connecting the propagator lines, and vertex functions have an overall minus sign.
 Momentum conservation is imposed at every vertex and undetermined loop momenta and time labels are integrated over.